-For the rest of this paper we assume the geographic territory is discretized into a regular square grid.
+For the rest of this paper, we assume that the geographic territory is discretized into a regular square grid.
+This assumption enables the use of vector notation and thus simplifies the formalism as well as the software implementation of the considered methods.

 We focus on the estimation problem at a given reference time, therefore the temporal dimension can be dropped from the formalism.
-To avoid excessive overload of terms, we resort to the term ``tile" to refer to the individual square grid unit, reserving the term ``cell" to denote the ``radio cell" constituting the mobile (cellular) radio network.
-Also, we shall use the terms ``user", ``mobile user" and ``mobile device" interchangeably.
+We resort to the term ``tile" to refer to the individual square grid unit, reserving the term ``cell" to denote the radio cell constituting the mobile (or \emph{cellular}) radio network.